 - 1. Fishing in the Icicle River is allowed where it borders the property of the U.S. Fish and Wildlife National Fish Hatchery at Leavenworth. - 2.
-Subsistence fishing, both hook and line and dipnet, will be allowed according to the following schedule: - a.
-Fishing is allowed between the hours of Noon Thursday to 6 PM Saturday, weekly from May 4 to July 29. - b.
-The subsistence fishing schedule may be expanded once the Leavenworth Hatchery broodstock goal is assured. - c.
+Due to low expected returns to Leavenworth National Fish Hatchery, subsistence fishing, both hook and line and dipnet, will not be set for 2024. - a.
+Subsistence fishing opportunity will be assessed throughout the season and a fishery may be scheduled if, in the opinion of the Fish and Wildlife Committee, there are Spring Chinook surplus to production needs. - b.
 Additionally, fishing may be allowed in late September to early December, if, in the opinion of the Fish and Wildlife Committee, there are enough Coho surplus to production needs. - 3.
 Special Gear Restriction for the Icicle River: Legal fishing gears for salmon and steelhead are dipnets, setbag nets, or rod and reel with bait or lures having single hooks only.
 Double or treble hooks are prohibited.
 Any other fishing methods, such as snagging of fish, are unlawful. - 4.
 The Fish and Wildlife Committee may, from time to time, authorize the commercial sale of salmon and steelhead taken in the Icicle River.